awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/interprocess-communication.md

 #### SendConfigurationValidityReport<a name="ipc-operation-sendconfigurationvalidityreport"></a>

-Tell the kernel whether or not a configuration update to this component is valid\.
-The deployment fails if you tell the kernel that the new configuration isn't valid\.
+Tell the nucleus whether or not a configuration update to this component is valid\.
+The deployment fails if you tell the nucleus that the new configuration isn't valid\.
 Use the [SubscribeToValidateConfigurationUpdates](#ipc-operation-subscribetovalidateconfigurationupdates) operation to subscribe to validate configuration updates\.

-If a component doesn't respond to a validate configuration update notification, the kernel waits the amount of time that you specify in the deployment's configuration validation policy\.
-After that timeout, the kernel proceeds with the deployment\.
+If a component doesn't respond to a validate configuration update notification, the nucleus waits the amount of time that you specify in the deployment's configuration validation policy\.
+After that timeout, the nucleus proceeds with the deployment\.
 The default component validation timeout is 20 seconds\.
 For more information, see [Create deployments](create-deployments.md) and the [ConfigurationValidationPolicy](https://docs.aws.amazon.com/greengrass/v2/APIReference/API_ConfigurationValidationPolicy.html) object that you can provide when you call the [CreateDeployment](https://docs.aws.amazon.com/greengrass/v2/APIReference/API_CreateDeployment.html) operation\.

 ##### Request<a name="ipc-operation-sendconfigurationvalidityreport-request"></a>

 This operation's request has the following parameters:

 `configurationValidityReport`
-The report that tells the kernel whether or not the configuration update is valid\.
+The report that tells the nucleus whether or not the configuration update is valid\.
 This object, `ConfigurationValidityReport`, contains the following information:
 `status`
 The validity status\.
 This enum, `ConfigurationValidityStatus`, has the following values:
-+ `SUCCEEDED` – The configuration is valid and the kernel can apply it to this component\.
++ `SUCCEEDED` – The configuration is valid and the nucleus can apply it to this component\.
 + `FAILED` – The configuration isn't valid and the deployment fails\.
 `deploymentId`
 The ID of the AWS IoT Greengrass deployment that requested the configuration update\.